-The bylaws of RSMAS ("the School") are a specific addition to the University of Miami Faculty Manual (UM-FM).
+The Bylaws of the Rosenstiel School of Marine, Atmospheric, and Earth Science ("the School") are a specific addition to the University of Miami Faculty Manual (UM-FM).
 They are meant not to substitute for - but to be used with - the UM-FM, which provides definitions of UM organization and its governance.
 The UM-FM defines the various faculty positions available at UM, their roles, duties and privileges.
 It also specifies how the dean and the department chairs are appointed and reviewed on a regular basis.
-The UM-FM specifies the role of the School Council.
-Thus, the purpose of these bylaws is to provide guidance for the RSMAS faculty on those issues specifically delegated by the UM-FM to be determined by the School.
+The UM-FM specifies the role of the school council.
+Thus, the purpose of these Bylaws is to provide guidance for the School faculty on those issues specifically delegated by the UM-FM to be determined by the School.
 None of the material unambiguously defined in the UM-FM is discussed here.